-5.6 237Np decay heat
+5.6 Np decay heat

-This fissile nuclide is commonly produced in fission reactors through successive capture reactions from 235 U or through (n,2n) reactions on either 238 U or 238 Pu, followed by β decay or EC, respectively.
-It is also produced through α decay of 241 Am with a half-life of 433 years, making it a concern for reactor waste.
-This report only considers the data reported by Ohkawachi et al using the YAYOI reactor.
+This fissile nuclide is commonly produced in fission reactors through successive capture reactions from $^{235}\mathrm{U}$ or through (n,2n) reactions on either $^{238}\mathrm{U}$ or $^{238}\mathrm{Pu}$ , followed by $\beta$ decay or EC, respectively.
+It is also produced through $\alpha$ decay of $^{241}\mathrm{Am}$ with a half-life of 433 years, making it a concern for reactor waste.
+This report only considers the data reported by Ohkawachi et~al using the YAYOI reactor.

-Gamma heat measurements were published which suffered from additional heat contribution from the capture product 238 Np.
+Gamma heat measurements were published which suffered from additional heat contribution from the capture product Np.
 An effort to correct for this contribution was made using the 500s irradiation data, although the resulting data shows unphysical spread indicating substantial uncertainty.
 In general, the conversion from the finite irradiation to burst irradiation involved correction factors greater than 2 at certain cooling times - suggesting very large experimental and correction uncertainties.
 Total and beta heat calculations are also shown to give the reader the whole picture of the decay heat simulation.
 No uncertainty or error estimates were available and only the nominal data are presented.

-Figure 44: Total (solid) and gamma (dash) decay heat from fast pulse on 237Np.
+Figure 44: Total (solid) and gamma (dash) decay heat from fast pulse on Np.

-Figure 45: Total (solid) and beta (dash) decay heat from fast pulse on 237 Np.
+Figure 45: Total (solid) and beta (dash) decay heat from fast pulse on Np.

-5.7 241Pu decay heat
+5.7 Pu decay heat

-Much more fissile than the intermediary 240 Pu, 241 Pu is produced in increasing quantities with higher burn-up.
-Either in MOX fuel or as an additional, minor component in standard uranium fuels, 241 Pu decay heat is sufficiently important to warrant an experimental campaign at ORNL.
+Much more fissile than the intermediary Pu, Pu is produced in increasing quantities with higher burn-up.
+Either in MOX fuel or as an additional, minor component in standard uranium fuels, Pu decay heat is sufficiently important to warrant an experimental campaign at ORNL.
 A full set of gamma and beta heat measurements were made for cooling times between 2 and 14000s.
-With a shortest irradiation period of 1s, the < 10s cooling time is not exceptionally well probed, but the general agreement between the major libraries and the experiment, for total heat, is quite good.
-TAGS corrections in ENDF/B-VII.1 and JENDL-4.0 have resulted in excellent agreement for gamma heat, while beta heat measurements lie between the simulations using generally corrected and un-corrected decay data - particularly in cooling times between 20-200s, where some under-prediction may exist in the simulation.
+With a shortest irradiation period of 1s, the < 10s cooling time is not exceptionally well probed, but the general agreement between the major libraries and the experiment, for spectroscopic heat ratios, is quite good.
+TAGS corrections in ENDF/B-VIII.0 and JENDL-2015 DDF and JEFF-3.3 have resulted in excellent agreement for gamma heat.
+Remaining discrepancies appear to be primarily due to differences in total heat around cooling times less than 10 seconds and 500 to 5000 seconds.

-Figure 46: Total (solid) and gamma (dash) decay heat from thermal pulse on 241Pu.
+Figure 46: Total (solid) and gamma (dash) decay heat from thermal pulse on $^{241}\mathrm{Pu}.$

-Figure 47: Total (solid) and beta (dash) decay heat from thermal pulse on 241 Pu.
+Figure 47: Total (solid) and beta (dash) decay heat from thermal pulse on $^{241}\mathrm{Pu}.$